 Applied Programming in C

-An introduction to classical algorithms used in the solution of numerical problems encountered in science and engineering.
-The C language will be introduced as a tool for implementing these algorithms.
-Topics include an introduction to C, computer number representation and roundoff error, algorithms for finding roots of nonlinear equations, interpolation, numerical differentiation and integration, function approximation and data fitting solutions to systems of linear equations, and general matrix manipulation.
+This course uses the C language to implement algorithms used in the numerical solution of common problems encountered in science and engineering.
+Topics include an introduction to C, computer number representation and roundoff error, algorithms for finding roots of nonlinear equations, interpolation, threading, software security, numerical differentiation and integration, function approximation and data fitting solutions to systems of linear equations, and general matrix manipulation.
 (Prerequisites: MATH-241 and CMPE-250 or equivalent courses.)
 Lab 2, Lecture 2 (Fall, Spring).

 Interface and Digital Electronics

-This course covers various sensors, motors, signal conditioning circuits including amplification, filtering, level shifting, ADC, and DAC.
-Modern tools, such as Keil ARM MDK and PSpice will be used to simulate and debug modern microcontrollers, such as NXP Kinetis, analog active filters, and operational amplifier application circuits.
-Each team of two students is required to design a complete data acquisition system from sensors, amplification, filtering, ADC, and DAC to analog outputs through either wired transmission or wireless transmission circuits (Prerequisites: EEEE-282 and (EEEE-380 or EEEE-381) and CMPE-250 or equivalent courses.
+This course covers various sensors, motors, and signal conditioning circuits, including amplification, filtering, level shifting, ADC, and DAC.
+Modern tools, such as Arm Keil MDK and PSpice, are used to simulate and debug modern microcontrollers, such as TI Arm-based MSP, analog active filters, and operational amplifier application circuits.
+Students typically work in teams of two to design a complete data acquisition system from sensors, amplification, filtering, ADC, and DAC to analog signals through either wired or wireless transmission circuits.
+(Prerequisites: EEEE-282 and (EEEE-380 or EEEE-381) and CMPE-250 or equivalent courses.

 Corequisites: CMPE-380 or equivalent course.)
 Lab 2, Lecture 3 (Fall, Spring).